malscan-android/MalScan/README.md

-# The experimental results of CenDroid.
+# The experimental results of MalScan.